jsmarier-courses/project-1-teanaaverbeck/submission-message-soumission.md

 8. I changed the border radius of the images to be rounded
 9. I added a border around the fig caption
 10. I changed the color of the border around the fig caption to aquamarine
+11. I changed all items with the class Location to the font size larger